jakkekz/cs2-loading-screen-stuff/README.md

    - one svg map icon
    - one txt file with the description text
 4. run `creator.exe`
-5. Ready! load the map (no recompile needed)
+5. Ready!
+Load the map (no recompile needed)

 [#WAD](https://steamcommunity.com/groups/ckzwad)